 -Move a stack -Attack -Unplay -Play

--Use abilities -Enter tiles -Exit tiles
+-Use an ability -Enter tiles -Exit tiles

-Move can tiles forward:
+Tiles can move forward:

 Tiles can jump down.

-Or step up one.
+Or step up exactly one.

 Tiles can be unplayed, returning them to your deck